Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients: Experiments

 Figure~\ref{fig:attn_wise} presents the results of the attack from individual modules in the Attention Blocks across all layers.
 Most modules facilitate attack performance above 50\%, while the Query and Key modules achieve relatively higher attack performance.
 Similarly, middle layers achieve the best performance; surprisingly, $\Delta \mW_{k,4}$, $\Delta \mW_{k,8}$, $\Delta \mW_{q,5}$ and $\Delta \mW_{o,6}$ achieve performance almost equivalent to the baseline, while using only 0.54\% of its parameters.
 Similar results can be observed from FFN modules, as demonstrated in Figure~\ref{fig:ffn_wise}.

 \paragraph{Defense Results.} We deploy differential privacy via DP-SGD~\citep{abadi2016deep} to counter data reconstruction attacks.
-In our \sst dataset experiments, we applied varying noise levels ($\sigma$) from $0.01$ to $0.5$ under privacy budgets ($\epsilon$) of $2 \times 10^8$ to $1.87$.
+In our \sst dataset experiments, we apply varying noise levels ($\sigma$) from $0.01$ to $0.5$ under privacy budgets ($\epsilon$) of $2 \times 10^8$ to $1.87$.
 Noise levels above $0.5$ were not explored due to a significant drop in the MCC metric from 0.773 to 0, compromising model utility.

-The results are detailed in Table~\ref{table:defense} in Appendix.
-The increase of the additional noise is accompanied with a considerable decline in model utility.
-We observe no effective defense without raising the privacy budget to a substantially high level, which results in almost unacceptable performance on the target tasks.
+The results are detailed in Table~\ref{table:defense}.
+With the increase in noise, we observe a considerable decline in model utility.
+This observation supports our conclusion that while DP-SGD offers limited protection against the attack, it significantly impacts model utility, as the MCC and F1-Score metrics decreased substantially with a privacy budget $\varepsilon$ of 1.87.